ykamo001/BigData/README.md

 ```
 where the first column is the classification, which in this case is either 1 or 2, and the rest of the columns are the feature data.
-I have kept some files in the [src](https://github.com/ykamo001/featureSearch/tree/master/src) directory for reference.
+I have kept some files in the [src](https://github.com/ykamo001/BigData/tree/master/data) directory for reference.

-Once the data has been extracted, it will [normalize](https://en.wikipedia.org/wiki/Feature_scaling) the data, and then ask to choose between 3 search algorithms.
+Once the data has been extracted, it will [normalize](https://en.wikipedia.org/wiki/Feature_scaling) the data, and and use on the three algorithms that was selected.

 The 3 algorithms you can choose from are: